Nghi-creator/render/README.md

 ## 1. Feature implemented
 **User management (View list & Lock user)**

-This feature allows the admin to view a list of users fetched directly from a Microsoft SQL Server database and lock a specific user account via the GUI.
+This feature allows the admin to view a list of users fetched directly from a Microsoft SQL Server database.
+It also includes a "Lock" button in the GUI to demonstrate the user interaction flow for locking an account (UI simulation).

 ## 2. Architecture Implementation (3-Layer Model)